claytonjwong/sleep/README.md

   * Control and manipulate the experience
   * May be next step in human evolution to focus the problem solving capabilities of dreaming

-## From Sleeping Pills to Society Transformed
+## Part 4: From Sleeping Pills to Society Transformed

 ### Chapter 12: Things That Go Bump in the Night